Skip to content

 I’m genuinely pleased with my performance, especially considering my minimal HYROX specific training - the half marathon training definitely helped though!
 My years of lifting and running finally paying off.
 Just needed a few sessions to learn the station techniqiues.

 Although I love climbing as a sport, I have missed that external competitive spark in my life.
 There’s something addictive about these endurance events, that mental battle when everything hurts but you keep going anyway.
-I’m already eyeing up another HYROX and planning my first full marathon next year.
+I’m already eyeing up another HYROX race and planning my first full marathon next year.

 Building and Learning

-My friend and I built a social productivity app that actually got daily users - a big W for a side project.
-The real win wasn’t the product itself but learning to vibe code and ship something real into the world.
+Our app actually got daily users - a big W for a side project.
+The real win wasn’t the product itself but learning to vibe code and ship something real into the world - with proper authentication, storage, and deployment.
 But between work demands and life happening, we’ve hit pause for now.
 Balancing side projects with everything else proves more challenging than anticipated.

-I’m looking forward to wrapping up this AI platform project and diving deeper into GenAI.
+I’m looking forward to wrapping up this AI platform project and diving deeper into GenAI and AI Agents.
 Pre-sales is on the horizon, along with more races, more travel plans that don’t involve last-minute wedding officiating, and definitely more pickleball.

 The theme of this year?
 Embracing the unexpected and finding out what I’m actually capable of when pushed.